yotann/bcdb/docs/Outlining/README.md

 - `smout.candidates`: for each original function, a list of all the possible outlining candidates.
 The candidates are grouped by the expected type of the outlined callee function.
+Each candidate has these items:
+  - `nodes` indicates which ranges of instructions would be outlined.
+For example, `[0, 1, 9, 12]` means that instructions 0, 9, 10, and 11 would be
+    outlined.
-Each candidate has the items `nodes` (indicates which instructions would be outlined), `fixed_overhead` (estimated number of bytes added if the first copy of the candidate is outlined), and `savings_per_copy` (estimated number of bytes saved for each additional copy, after the first one).
+  - `fixed_overhead` is the estimated number of bytes added if the first copy of the candidate is outlined.
+  - `savings_per_copy` is the estimated number of bytes saved for each additional copy outlined after the first one, reusing the same outlined callee.
 - `smout.extracted.callee`: for each candidate, the LLVM bitcode of the outlined callee function.
-If two candidates have the same result for `smout.extracted.callee`, they can both be outlined if only one copy of the callee is added.
+If two candidates have the same result for `smout.extracted.callee`, they can both be outlined sharing just one copy of the callee.